Literate-Computing/literate-computing.github.io/index.md

 ---

 ## What is LC4RI?
+It is as important to share infrastructure design and elaborated workflows with participants as to actually automate complex operations.
+Literate Computing for Reproducible Infrastructure is an approach both to describe automated operations as live code and to share predicted and reproducible outcomes among technical and non-technical alike in the form of narrative stories.
+We utilize Jupyter Notebook for shareing reproducible experience.

+## Literate Computing tools
 The goals for Literate Computing tools are:

 - Preventing miss-operation; once a cell has been executed, it “freezes” against unintended execution.
 Also you can “lock” cells for unintended modification.